Siege of Figueras (1811): Siege

 On 17 July 1811, Martínez sent 850 prisoners out of the fortress without insisting on an exchange.
 The starved men reported to the besiegers that they had received almost no food in the last few days before their release.
 The Spanish, however, kept Guillot and his officers as useful hostages.
 MacDonald took this as a sign that the Spanish might swiftly surrender, but Martínez held out until mid-August.
 The Spanish commander knew about the Tarragona catastrophe and realized relief was hopeless but he determined to hang on until the last moment.
 By mid-August, the defenders had eaten every horse, dog, and rat and had only three days of food left.

 Martínez planned a breakout on the night of 16 August.
-Rovira, who had come back from Cadiz, menaced the north side of MacDonald's siege works with 2,000 guerillas.
+Rovira, who had come back from Cádiz, menaced the north side of MacDonald's siege works with 2,000 guerillas.
 However, a French force chased his men out of the area.
 As soon as night fell, Martínez launched a massed column of his fittest troops at the southwestern siege lines.
 The Spanish column overran the pickets and the outpost line, but the soldiers were brought to a stand by a dense abatis.
 While they were caught in this awkward position, two French batteries opened fire on the column.
 After suffering 400 casualties, the survivors fled back into the fortress.
 The following day d'Hilliers sent an officer under a flag of truce into the fort and Martínez agreed to surrender after issuing his last rations.
 On 19 August 1811, the Spanish garrison marched out and laid down its weapons.

 During the siege 4,000 French soldiers died, mostly from disease.
 In the Spanish garrison, 1,500 died, 1,000 were sick in the hospital, and 2,000 marched into captivity.
 When MacDonald found Juan Marquez among the prisoners, he immediately had the unfortunate young man hanged from the fortress walls.
 The Pons brothers had escaped with Eroles and one of them survived until 1850 with the rank of brigadier general.